dshopin/SASQueueSimulation/readme.txt

-This is a macro taht simulates queueing system with arbitrary distributions of interarrival and service times and number of servers.
+This is a SAS macro that simulates queueing system with arbitrary distributions of interarrival and service times and number of servers.
 It produces some graphical output, calculated metrics and a few datasets allowing further analysis.